 - Prepare Avocado - cut ripe avocados in half, removing pit and scooping flesh into bowl

-- Mash - using fork, mash until smooth, adding sour cream to assist the mashing
+- Mash - using a potato masher or fork, mash until smooth, adding sour cream to assist the mashing

 - Mix - stir in the diced Chipotle peppers, minced garlic, salt, lime juice, and chopped cilantro.

 - Taste - add more Chipotle Peppers or seasoning and enjoy!